 Step 3: The above variable reference to the VBA Outlook application.
 In the outlook, we need to send emails, so define another variable as Outlook.MailItem.

 Option Explicit Sub Send_Exails() Dim OutlookApp As Outlook.Application Dim OutlookMail As Outlook.MailItem End Sub

-Step 4: Now both the variables are object variables.
+Step 4: Now, both variables are object variables.
 We need to set them.
-First set the variable “OutlookApp” as New Outlook.Application.
+First, set the variable “OutlookApp” as New Outlook.Application.

 Sub Send_Exails() Dim OutlookApp As Outlook.Application Dim OutlookMail As Outlook.MailItem Set OutlookApp = New Outlook.Application End Sub

 Step 5: Now, set the second variable, “OutlookMail,” as below.